-In order to recover VAT incurred on the local purchases of goods and services, the foreign entity has to submit an application to the Polish tax authorities via electronic communication through tax authorities in its state (the foreign entities are no longer obliged to file a VAT refund claim in a Member State where they incurred VAT).
-The application should be submitted at the latest until September 30 of the calendar year following the refund period.
-In most cases the said application should be submitted together with the supporting documentation including invoices or customs duty documents and specific certificate of VAT residence issued by the tax administration of the applicant’s country.
+In order to recover VAT incurred on the local purchases of goods and services, the foreign entity has to submit an application to the Polish tax authorities via electronic communication through tax authorities in its State (the foreign entities are no longer obliged to file a VAT refund claim in a Member State where they incurred VAT).
+The application should be submitted at the latest by September 30 of the calendar year following the refund period.
+In most cases the said application should be submitted together with the supporting documentation including invoices or customs duty documents and a specific certificate of VAT residence issued by the tax administration of the applicant’s country.

-The tax authorities have four months to process the claim.
+The tax authorities have 4 months to process the claim.
 In case of any queries, the above mentioned term may be extended.
 Moreover, if the refund is not granted within deadline the VAT provisions provide the right for penalty interest.

 Yes.
 There are certain items that VAT cannot be recovered on.
 For example: